jeff-hykin/xome/readme.md

   - If you need `sudo`, or `git push`, or any other impure command while inside nix develop, just run `sys THAT_COMMAND`.
 Ex: `sys sudo chmod +x` or `sys git push`, or `sys nvim`.
 Xome is pure-by-default, but tries to stay convenient/practical.
 (Stay tuned for more convenient features)
 - Note 2: Picking a home directory
   - Using `/tmp/somewhere/your_proj_name` like the examples is fine, but (if it works for your team) a more permanent path will help with startup time/caching.
 Sidenote, I'm working on a way to support relative paths and faster start times.
-- Note 3: Bulky Configs
+- Note 3: Bulky Examples
   - The examples below are big and fully inlined (one file) for clarity, but pro-tip: yours can be much more sleek!
 Make a big home config that is exactly how you like (nu shell / fish, colors, aliases, essential packages, etc), put it in a git repo somewhere, then import it as a starter kit for the project.
 Its really nice to update a home config one place, then `nix flake update` to pull it into each project.
   - I'll probably add an example of this using home-modules at some point.
   - I'm considering adding mutilple profiles (e.g. someone on the team likes zsh and another person likes fish).
 Open an issue if you want that feature.